2 different ways to create and register block patterns

 <!-- /wp:cover -->

 To use the resulted pattern block.
-Navigate to the block inserter-> Select Pattern tab-> Explore, and then search for “Call to adventure” pattern.
+Navigate to the block inserter -> select Pattern tab -> Explore, and then search for a pattern name “Call to adventure.”
 You will see that both ways deliver the same result.

 The result of applying two ways of registering pattern.